-Joe "Spanky" McFarland wrapped up his 15th season as head coach of the "Diamond Dukes" in 2012.
+Joe "Spanky" McFarland enters his 17th season as head coach of the "Diamond Dukes" in 2014.
 During his first 12 seasons beginning in 1998, he occupied the home dugout at Long Field/Mauck Stadium before moving to brand-new Eagle Field at Veterans Memorial Park for the 2010 season.

 In 2010, McFarland became the second coach to reach 400 wins at JMU when the Dukes won at East Carolina 11-5 on May 18.
 He reached 600 career coaching wins during the 2011 season needs five victories to surpass 450 with the Dukes.